trychlos/pwix-accounts-ui/maintainer/Architecture.md

     All we have to check here is that several `acUserLogin` templates can be managed together while keeping each one their personality.

 - The login system also have some features triggered from the top-level, completely outside of the `acUserLogin` flow.
-Say for example the Change Password feature which is directly triggered by an URL.
+Two use cases are known:

+    - reset password
+    - email verification.

     Two options coexist here:

     - either create an hidden element, which will act as an event receiver